 Form I-485 is the primary application form used by would-be immigrants who are:

-Only a very limited group of people fit both criteria, most often people who came to the United States on a temporary visa, but married a U.S. citizen; those who received ashylum in the U.S; those who came on a temporary work visa such as an H-1B and had their employer sponsor them for a green card; and those who came to the U.S. as the fiancé of a U.S. citizen and got married before their fiance visa expired.
+Only a very limited group of people fit both criteria, most often people who came to the United States on a temporary visa, but married a U.S. citizen; those who received asylum in the U.S; those who came on a temporary work visa such as an H-1B and had their employer sponsor them for a green card; and those who came to the U.S. as the fiancé of a U.S. citizen and got married before their fiance visa expired.

-Form I-485 itself is issued by U.S. Citizenship and Immigration Services (USCIS) and available for free download on the "I-485, Application to Register Permanent Residence or Adjust Status" page of its website.
+Form I-485 itself is issued by U.S. Citizenship and Immigration Services (USCIS) and available for free download on the I-485, Application to Register Permanent Residence or Adjust Status page of its website.

 The questions on Form I-485 are reasonably straightforward, but a few of them may give you trouble.
-In Part I, if you don't have a Social Security number, you can leave that blank.
+In Part I, if you don't have a Social Security number or Online Account Number, you can leave those blank.
 The same goes for the "A#," meaning your alien number.
-You would only have one if you had prior contact with the immigration services; for example, if you had already applied for an immigration benefit, or been placed in removal (deportation) proceedings.
-(Note: If you have ever been in removal proceedings, you may not be eligible to apply for a green card at this time, or ever.
-Be sure to consult with an immigration attorney for a full analysis.)
+You would only have one if you had prior contact with U.S. immigration services; for example, if you had already applied for an immigration benefit, or been placed in removal (deportation) proceedings.

-For the yes and no answers in Part III, your answer should be "no" to all of them, as these too reflect grounds of inadmissibility.
+For the yes and no answers in Part 8, your answer should be "no" to all of them, as these too reflect grounds of inadmissibility.
 That doesn't mean you should check off all the "no" boxes without looking at them.
 Read them carefully, and if the true answer to any of them is "yes," or even "maybe," consult an immigration attorney.
 Giving false information on an immigration form can get you in as much trouble, or even more, then revealing a negative piece of true information.

-Part V requires you to sign the form.
+Part 10 requires you to sign the form.
 Parents can sign on behalf of children; just write their name, and then write "by [your name], parent."
 Notice that by signing, young men are agreeing to have their name put into the "Selective Service" list, which will be used to call upon them if the U.S. ever reinstates a military draft.

 If you are filling this form out on your own, you can leave the rest blank.
 If someone else is filling it out on your behalf, they will know how to fill in the rest.

 Different people need to attach different backup forms and evidence depending on their individual immigration situations.
 Here's what you most likely need to submit with your completed Form I-485 for starters:

-Some months after submitting it, you will be called in for fingerprinting.
+Some months after submitting it, you will be called in for fingerprinting (biometrics).
 A few weeks or months after that, you will be called in for a personal interview at a USCIS office, where your permanent residence will be granted or denied.